-Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Autumn 1 Relationships 🏴 Relationships Relationships Health and Wellbeing Health and Wellbeing Health and Well Key question: Key question: Key question: Key question: Key question: Key question What is the same and different about us?
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Autumn 1 Relationships 🏴 Relationships Relationships Health and Wellbeing Health and Wellbeing Health and Wellt Key question: Key question: Key question: Key question: Key question: Key question: What is the same and different about us?
 What makes a good friend?
 How can we be a good friend?
 What strengths, skills and interests do we have?
 What makes up a persons identity?
-How can we keep as we grow Autumn 2 Relationships w Relationships w Health and Wellbeing Relationships 📹 Living in the wider Health and Well Key question: Key question: Key question: Key question: world Key question Who is special to us?
+How can we keep h as we grow?
+Autumn 2 Relationships w Relationships 📦 Health and Wellbeing Relationships 🚃 Living in the wider Health and Wellt Key question: Key question: Key question: Key question: world Key question: Who is special to us?
 What is bullying?
 What keeps us safe?
-How do we treat each Key question: How can we keep other with respect?
-What decisions can people as we grow Spring 1 Health and Wellbeing Living in the wider Relationships 📦 Health and Wellbeing Health and Wellbeing Living in the v Key question: world Key question: Key question: Key question: world What helps us stay Key question: What are families like?
-How can we manage our How can we help in an Key question healthy?
+How do we treat each other with respect?
+Key question: What decisions can people How can we keep h as we grow?
+Spring 1 Health and Wellbeing Living in the wider Relationships 📖 Health and Wellbeing Health and Wellbeing Living in the wi Key question: world Key guestion: Key question: Key question: world What helps us stay Key question: What are families like?
+How can we manage our How can we help in an Key question: healthy?
 What jobs do people do? feelings? accident or emergency?
-How can the media i Spring 2 Living in the wider Health and Wellbeing Living in the wider Health and Wellbeing Relationships 🏴 Living in the v world Key question: world Key question: Key question: world Key question: What helps us to stay Key question: How will we grow and How can friends Key question What can we do with money? safe?
-What makes a community? change? communicate safely?
-How can the media i people?
-Summer 1 Health and Wellbeing Health and Wellbeing Health and Wellbeing Living in the wider Health and Wellbeing Relationships Key question: Key question: Key question: world Key question: Key question Who helps to keep us safe?
+How can the media in Spring 2 Living in the wider Health and Wellbeing Living in the wider Health and Wellbeing Relationships 🏴 Living in the w world Key question: world Key question: Key question: world Key question: What helps us to stay safe?
+Key question: How will we grow and How can friends Key question: What can we do with money?
+Saler What makes a community? change? communicate safely?
+How can the media in people?
+Summer 1 Health and Wellbeing Health and Wellbeing Health and Wellbeing Living in the wider Health and Wellbeing Relationships Key question: Key question: Key question: world Key question: Key questions Who helps to keep us safe?
 What helps us grow and stay healthy?
 Why should we eat well and look after our teeth?
-Key question: How can our choices make a difference to How can drugs common to everyday life affect What will change become more Sales Stay Healthy? and look after our teem? others and the environment? health? independent Summer 2 Living in the wider Health and Wellbeing Health and Wellbeing Health and Wellbeing Living in the wider How do friends world Key question: Key question: Key question: world change as we g Key question: How do we recognise our Why should we keep How can we manage risk Key question: How can we look after each other and the world? feelings? active and sleep well? in different places?
+Key question: How can our choices make a difference to How can drugs common to everyday life affect What will change a Saler Stay freating? and look after our teem? others and the environment? health? become more independent?
+Summer 2 Living in the wider Health and Wellbeing Health and Wellbeing Health and Wellbeing Living in the wider How do friendsh world Key question: Key question: Key question: world change as we gr Key question: How do we recognise our Why should we keep How can we manage risk Key question: How can we look after each other and the world? feelings? active and sleep well? in different places?
 What jobs would we like?